marketneutral/alphatools/README.md

 Lastly, there are no automated tests (or any significnat tests for that matter), no automated nightly build, no docstrings, or any other features associated with what you might consider a well supported open source package.

-## Contributing

 I hope you enjoy this package.
-Please leave feedback, or better, contribute.
-If you are planning to make a PR, please get in touch with me before you do any work as I have a project plan.
-I am figuring this out as I go and could use help, especially with (in order)

-- Incorporating `six` so that the package works with Python 3.x and Python 2.7
-- Creating tests and using Travis CI on this repo
-- Python packaging
-- Dockerizing this thing so we can avoid the painful install process
+Please leave feedback.